jbertrand89/matching_based_fsar/README.md

 For more details on the datasets, please refer to [DATA_PREPARATION](https://github.com/jbertrand89/temporal_matching/blob/main/DATA_PREPARATION.md).

-## Inference
+## Model zoo

-We saved the pretrained models presented in the paper:
+We saved the pretrained models evaluated in the paper:
 * our method: Chamfer++
 * prior works:
   * [Generalized Few-Shot Video Classification with Video Retrieval and Feature Generation](https://arxiv.org/pdf/2007.04755.pdf) (TSL)